HeikoKramer/webDev/css_notes.md

 ![grid-example](/images/grid-example.png)

 ## Grid rows
-Rows work a bit different from cloumns – you don't restrict their total number but you set the sizing properties for as many items as specified. <br>
+Rows work a bit different from columns – you don't restrict their total number but you set the sizing properties for as many items as specified. <br>
 All further appearing items will be sized the default – **1fr** <br>
 <br>